-Kaylor often volunteers his services as an auctioneer for the Missouri Mavericks’ Law Enforcement event, the Pediatric Cancer Event and multiple Blue Springs PTA fundraising events.
+Kaylor often volunteers his services as an auctioneer for the Missouri Mavericks’ Law Enforcement event, the Pediatric Cancer Event and has helped raise more than $20,000 for multiple Blue Springs PTA fundraising events.

-Jerry retired as a Journeyman Electrician after 38 years of service.
+Jerry retired as an Inside Wireman Journeyman Electrician after 38 years of service.
 He is married to Debbie Kaylor and has three children – Matt, Mandi and Jeri Leigh.
 Kaylor is a proud grandfather to five grandchildren and attends the Eastside Baptist Church.